 4. Accidents on Tugboats, Cargo Ships, or Oil Tankers – Human error and worker negligence often lead to maritime accidents while on these types of vessels.
 Cargo tankers, which tend to transport highly flammable materials, are vessels where explosions are a high risk, posing as one of the most serious dangers for maritime workers.

 5. Shipyard Accidents – Shipyards are full of hazardous materials and machinery that can easily lead to accidents.
 Longshoremen and harbor workers run the risk of being exposed to welding accidents, harmful chemicals, poisonous fumes, grounding of ships, and general mishaps.

 6. Accidents Involving Cranes – The use of cranes is essential for maritime workers, whether they are used in shipyards, ports, or on ships.
 Strong winds, faulty wires, broken winches, or worker negligence can all lead to serious injuries or even deaths.

 7. Slips and Falls – Understandably, decks and floors on maritime vessels can become slippery because of the environment, but when coupled with bad work behaviors (e.g. drinking or drugs), accidents like falling overboard can easily result in lifetime impairments, or at worst, death.
 While it is the responsibility of the managers to ensure safe working conditions, employees must also be responsible for their own actions.

 If you or a loved one has been injured – or suffered a wrongful death – in a maritime accident, you need the commitment of Lapeze & Johns.

-We work tirelessly for our clients to protect their rights and maximize their compensation, but our representation doesn’t stop with legal consultation and trial considerations.
+We work tirelessly for our clients to protect their rights to compensation.
 We handle all employer and insurance adjuster communications so you and your family can focus on recovery.